mossblaser/slidie/docs/source/tour.rst

 .. seealso::

+    :ref:`rendering-formats`
+        For a comparison of all supported output formats.

     :ref:`xhtml-viewer`
-        For more details on how to use the XHTML viewer application.
+        For more details on the functionality of the XHTML viewer application.

-    :ref:`rendering`
-        For details of all supported output formats.

 Part 2: Reordering slides
 -------------------------

-Using BASIC-style numbers for your slides (i.e. incrementing by 100) makes it easier to change the relative ordering of slides.
-For example, given the
+Using BASIC-style numbers for your slides (e.g. incrementing the number by 10 or 100) makes it easier to reorder slides by renumbering them.
+For example, given the following:
-following:

 * 100 - a.svg
 * 200 - b.svg
 * 300 - c.svg

-You can move the slide 'C' between 'A' and 'B' by renumbering it to 150.
+You can move the slide 'C' in-between 'A' and 'B' by renumbering it to 150.

 To make this process easier, Slidie includes the ``slidie-mv`` command.
 You could achieve the same reordering as the example above using::